Emergency!: Syndication

 The series was first syndicated in 1976, after the fifth season.
 Local stations mainly aired it between 4:30 and 6 p.m.
 Eastern (3:30 to 5:00 Central) for the same viewers that were its most loyal audience on NBC, elementary school-aged children.
 However, Emergency! was not nearly as successful in reruns as Dragnet 1967–70 and Adam-12 were.
 When the program was first syndicated, it went by the title Emergency One! (the stock title "Emergency!" appeared with the word "One" fading in beneath) to avoid confusion with the new episodes still airing Saturday nights on NBC and continued to be called that when the TV movies aired as well.
 The syndicated episodes would revert to the original title, Emergency!, in 1979.
 Renaming programs for syndication was commonplace until the 1980s.
 Although in the early 2000s it had a brief run on TV Land, Emergency! had been rarely seen in recent times because the series had come under the ownership of the Jack Webb Estate.
-The show is now seen on Cozi TV.

 Emergency! seasons 1 – 6 were available on Netflix on Demand in high definition (though several episodes are missing due to rights issues), having been restored and rescanned from the original film negatives.
 The series ran on MeTV from September 2013 to December 2016, an over-the-air service mainly seen on digital subchannels of local television stations.
-Starting in January 2017, the series moved to the NBC Universal owned digital broadcast network Cozi TV.
-As of Spring 2022, the series airs on FETV, a satellite and cable network featuring classic programming and family entertainment.
-It is only available for purchase on DVD in the US from Universal Studios Home Entertainment and through major retailers.
+Starting in January 2017, the series moved to the NBC Universal-owned digital broadcast network Cozi TV until it was removed in September 2024.
+As of April 2022, the series airs on FETV, a satellite and cable network featuring classic programming and family entertainment.
+It currently airs every night at 9:15 p.m.
+ET.
+It is only available for purchase on DVD in the US from Universal Studios Home Entertainment and through major retailers On October 14, 2024, MeTV resumed airing the show airing weekdays at 5 p.m.
+ET.
+As of 2025, the series is currently available to stream on Peacock.